 Let’s see how DevOps becomes DevSecOps.

-Then Jim remembered that they had similar issues with code quality a couple of years ago.
-Bugs in production caused many problems, leading to customer dissatisfaction.
-They solved it by integrating QA in the development process.
-Automated tests at commit or build time plus a well-documented process for manual testing before delivery.
+Jim saw a clear parallel with the code quality issues they had gone through a couple of years ago as they were still fine tuning their DevOps processes.
+Bugs in production had wreaked havoc, leading to customer dissatisfaction.
+They stopped that from happening by integrating QA in the development process.
+Automated tests at commit or build time plus a rigorously-documented process for manual testing before delivery.

-“If you want that I handle it, please, put it into the backlog,” said Igor the developer.
+“If you want me to handle this, please, put it into the backlog,” said Igor, the DevOps ‘eager beaver’.

 “Is it as a feature?” asked Joanne.

 “No, a threat is more like an anti-feature,” shot back Bill, his flair for the dramatic tickled by the elegant response he had summoned.